-Table below identifies the subcontractors identified by the Supplier at 1.3.4 of the qualification envelope.
+Table below identifies the subcontractors identified by the Supplier at 1.3.4 of the qualification envelope (in addition to those named as Key Subcontractors above).
 The Parties accordingly agree that the requirement to advertise all sub-contract opportunities on Contract Finder pursuant to Joint Schedule 12 (Supply Chain Visibility) shall not apply in respect of Sub-Contractor opportunities involving the below subcontractors.